 Marketers cite lack of internal knowledge and expertise as one of the biggest challenges in implementing a successful personalization program.
 Any technology investment is only as good as the use you’re able to make of it, so having the right people in place is really the key to a successful implementation.
 You have a few options here…

 1. Managing personalization in-house

-Really consider whether your team not only have the insight and expertise to run a personalization project, but the capacity!
-If it’s going to be a challenge then consider the following option…
+Really consider whether your team has the insight, the expertise AND the capacity to run a personalization project!
+If it’s going to be a challenge then consider the following option.

-A partial, or fully managed service can help fill the skills gap often seen with personalization.
-Additionally, this option opens up the possibility of gaining insights and best practices from across the vendors client-base.
+A partial, or fully-managed service can help fill the skills and capacity gaps often seen with personalization.
+Additionally, this option opens up the possibility of gaining insights and best practices from across the vendors’ client-base.

 Ensure you’re clear on how much support you think you’ll need – it’s a good idea to ask your vendor for examples of how they service other clients of your size, with similar goals, if you’re unsure, or take a look at case studies showcasing how they’ve worked with other clients, and what they’ve achieved.